5G Satellite Integration

 Technology development and consulting

 We develop and test the latest approaches to integrating terrestrial and satellite-based communication.
-On this basis, we would be happy to advise you on all questions relating to satellite communications and 5G.
+On this basis, we would be happy to advise you on all questions related to system engineering for satellite communication and 5G.

-Our offer includes consulting services related to 5G standardization as well as feasibility studies and the development of system-specific integration concepts.
+Our offer includes consulting services with a close connection to 5G standardization, as well as feasibility studies and the development of system-specific integration concepts.

 Simulation